 - to terminate scientific research that, in the opinion of the scientist, may cause threat to human kind, society or nature and inform the public accordingly;

 - to participate in the improvement and development of the of the educational system.

-- a scientist is responsible for the objectivity of the research results and the conclusions drawn on the basis of these results;
+- a researcher is responsible for the objectivity of the research results and the conclusions drawn on the basis of these results;

-- a scientist is liable for exceeding her competence if, as a consequence, the public is given recommendations that do not arise from the specific results of scientific research;
+- a researcher is liable for exceeding her competence if, as a consequence, the public is given recommendations that do not arise from the specific results of scientific research;

-- a scientist is liable for fair use of the materials, financial means and information for achieving the set targets;
+- a researcher is liable for fair use of the materials, financial means and information for achieving the set targets;

-- there is an agreement between the scientist and the user of the research results regarding the liability of the researcher.
+- a researcher is not liable for the consequences of further use of the scientific research, except in the following cases: if the researcher herself has used the research results or prepared such for use and if there is an agreement between the researcher and the user of the research results regarding the liability of the researcher.

 The researcher shall have exclusive intellectual property rights resulting from her scientific activity, unless the contract provides otherwise.
 A state scientific institution shall have the material rights to an invention or plant variety if it is fully created as a result of a state-funded research pursuant to the procedures set out in the operational rules (see Intellectual Property Rights (IPR)).

 In Latvia employment of researchers and other academic staff in the institutions of higher education and research institutions is regulated by the “Law on Institutions of Higher Education” and “Law on Scientific Activity”.